PUTTING WOMEN CENTRE STAGE...

 To see what's being said, take a look at our NEWS page

-Thankyou!
-Submissions are now closed for Women Centre Stage: Heroines
+Tickets are now onsale for Women Centre Stage : Heroines

 Sphinx had a marvellous time at our launch yesterday.
 Thanks to all the speakers, Dame Janet Suzman, Rosemary Squire OBE, Tanika Gupa MBE, Penelope Skinner, Tanya Moodie and Jules Haworth and thank you to everyone that came along!
 Read more at our twitter page @sphinxtheatre or #morewomen.

 Supported by Arts Council England's, Grants for the Arts and Womens Playhouse Trust (aka the Wapping Project) this new project is looking to inspire and create new roles for women, re- energising the English theatre repertoire with female-centred and female driven plays by male and female artists.
 Over the coming months we will be working with numerous artists to create new works for stage with extracts and works in progress performances to be performed in a one day festival at the National Theatre on the 28th March 2015.

 New Arts Council England equality and diversity report

 There's been a new ACE report on equality and diversity with some rather shocking updates of statistics and further assertion that gender inequality is very much still present in the British theatre.
 Peruse at your pleasure

 Get down to the Finborough to see a show choreographed by Sphinx associate, Cressida Carre.
 The Grand Tour is running until the 21st February.

 New research from Tonic Theatre with statistics and action plans for theatres.

 In “The End of Equality”, renowned feminist Beatrix Campbell argues that even as the patriarchy has lost some of its legitimacy, new inequalities are emerging in our culture